DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-training-interview.md

 It's a good idea to check the provider's website to understand more about them and what appeals to you.
 You can refer to this information at your interview.

+Take some time to find out about the [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards) and the [national curriculum](https://www.gov.uk/government/collections/national-curriculum).

 Consider some possible safeguarding scenarios and how you might address them.
 Make sure you've read the [statutory guidance for schools and colleges on safeguarding children](https://www.gov.uk/government/publications/keeping-children-safe-in-education--2).

-Also, take some time to find out about the [teachers’ standards](https://www.gov.uk/government/publications/teachers-standards) and the [national curriculum](https://www.gov.uk/government/collections/national-curriculum).

 ## Get ready for common teacher training interview questions